- Dr Tom Holt

 (i) four individual meetings with their advisor.
 These meetings will enable the advisor to provide their student with individual feedback and guidance and will also act as the basis of the personal tutor system at Level 3;

 (ii) three group meetings during semester 1, attended by an advisor's complement or Dissertation supervisees.
 These meetings will act as a basis for discussing key papers, which will help the students to complete their independent project;

-(iii) three generic skills lectures (which will have a significant APPR component) for the degree scheme or the whole year group, where appropriate.
-Some of these will act as support sessions for the Dissertation, e.g. structuring your dissertation, presentation skills, while others may focus on CPD issues, e.g. relating to skills and employability.
+(iii) three generic skills lectures (which will have a significant Careers component) for the degree scheme or the whole year group, where appropriate.
+Some of these will act as support sessions for the Dissertation, e.g. structuring your dissertation, presentation skills, while others may focus on CPD (Continuing Personal Development) issues, e.g. relating to skills and employability.

 |Skills Type||Skills details|

 |Application of Number||If appropriate to the selected research topic, students may develop numerical skills through the collection, analysis and presentation of quantitative data.|

 |Communication||Written communication skills are developed through the production of a written report.
 Oral communication skills are developed through: the oral presentation; discussion of the research - individually and in groups; and may be developed through empirical research where verbal research methods are employed (e.g. interviews and questionnaires).|

 |Improving own Learning and Performance||Students will be encouraged to reflect on their experience of planning and undertaking research in the individual and group discussions.|